simonsdave/yar/README.md

 cd; cd yar; source bin/cfg4dev; key_store_installer --log=info --create=true
 ~~~~~

-* start the Key Server: in a new terminal window run the following to start the Key Server - by
+* start the Key Service: in a new terminal window run the following to start the Key Service - by
-default the Key Server will listen on 127.0.0.1:8070
+default the Key Service will listen on 127.0.0.1:8070

 ~~~~~
-cd; cd yar; source bin/cfg4dev; key_server --log=info
+cd; cd yar; source bin/cfg4dev; key_service --log=info
 ~~~~~

 * generate an inital set of credentials by issuing the